kube-rs/kube/README.md

 The [node_informer example](./kube/examples/node_informer.rs) has an example of using api calls from within event handlers.

 ## Reflector
-A cache for `K` that keeps itself up to date.
+A cache for `K` that keeps itself up to date, and runs the polling machinery itself.
 It does not expose events, but you can inspect the state map at any time.

 ```rust